casualcore/casual/middleware/gateway/docs/protocol.md

 ### Resource rollback

-#### common::message::transaction::resource::domain::rollback::Request
+#### common::message::transaction::resource::rollback::Request

 Sent to and received from other domains when one domain wants to rollback an already prepared transaction.
 That is, when one or more resources has failed to prepare.

-message type: 5304
+message type: 5205

 role name             | native type | native size | network type | network size | description
 --------------------- | ----------- | ----------- | ------------ | ------------ | -------------------------------------------------------------------